Structural tools

 Crystal Comparison

-If a file with extension .peaks is given and the POWDER or EMD crystal comparisons are used, read the diffraction peak info from the file.
+If a file with extension .peaks is given and the GPWDF, POWDER, or EMD crystal comparisons are used, read the diffraction peak info from the file.
 The file must give one peak per line in the format:

 2*theta Intensity